GFynbo/100DaysofCode/Round1.md

 SUPERBOWL!!
 Wrote a little javascript to prevent users from seeing the users screen on express/node without logging in.
 ***
 *Decent progress, more tomorrow*

+## Day 59 - February 5th, 2018
+Today was a sad, sad day.
+Patriots lost and the world is barely turning.
+However, I did add a simple nav bar in Node.
+***
+*Meh progress, more tomorrow*